corsairmarks/scientist_ai_assistant_upgrader/mod/README.md

 * 2.0.0 Update for Stellaris version 3.4 "Cepheus" - use memory optimization feature for an effect (no longer backwards-compatible)
 * 2.1.0 Mark as compatible with Stellaris version 3.6 "Orion" - no script changes
     * Still usable with previous versions: 3.5 "Fornax" and 3.4 "Cepheus"
+* 2.2.0 Add a compatibility trigger for other mods to check whether this one is active

 ## Source Code